THE REVOLUTIONISTS by Lauren Gunderson

 About the Play

-Four beautiful, badass women lose their heads in this irreverent, girl-powered comedy set during the French Revolution.
+Four beautiful, badass women lose their heads in this irreverent comedy set during the French Revolution.
 At the height of the Reign of Terror, playwright Olympe de Gouges, assassin Charlotte Corday, activist Marianne Angelle and former queen Marie Antoinette hang out, plot murder and try to beat back extremist insanity in Paris.
-This grand and dream-tweaked comedy is about violence and legacy, feminism and terrorism, art and how we actually go about changing the world.
+This grand and dream-tweaked comedy is about violence, art, and how to change the world.

 About the Playwright